tradingstrategy-ai/docs/source/deployment/docker-images.rst

 - The image name is `ghcr.io/tradingstrategy-ai/trade-executor`

-- The Docker image packages Python interpreter and `trade-executor` command
+- The Docker image packages Python interpreter and `trade-executor` co`mmand

 - It is automatically downloaded when you run `docker` or `docker-compose` command